 - Coughing up blood

-Patients may experience other symptoms dependent on their individual case.
+Patients may experience other symptoms depending on their individual case.
 But even for symptoms that may seem like nothing, like a persistent cough, it’s important for the public to pay attention to what they’re experiencing and seek a doctor’s help before it gets worse.

 In addition to the lack of clear, decisive symptoms, the latency period associated with both mesothelioma and lung cancer can make it difficult for doctors to properly diagnose them early on.
 The only confirmed cause of mesothelioma is asbestos exposure.
 The asbestos fibers become lodged in the lining of the lungs (or in the other forms of mesothelioma, in the abdomen or heart) and slowly irritate the lungs over time.
 The irritation can lead to scarring and inflammation, which can in turn develop into tumors over the course of 10 to even 50 years.